-Privately owned spacecraft aims to make Moon landing history
+Privately owned spacecraft aims to make moon landing history

 The spacecraft blasted off last week from Cape Canaveral in Florida on top of a Falcon 9 rocket made by Elon Musk’s company SpaceX.

-Since then, it has performed a series of manoeuvres during its 240,000-mile journey.
+Since then, it has performed a series of manoeuvres during its 620,000-mile journey.

 It is part of Nasa’s Commercial Lunar Payload Services initiative, which aims to involve commercial companies in the exploration of the Moon.